65 Great Leaders of the World Everyone Should Know

 Learn more about Elizabeth I at Kiddle.

-22. Catherine the Great, empress of Russia
+25. Catherine the Great, empress of Russia

 Russian Empire, 1729–1796

-The longest-ruling empress of Russia, Catherine II helped expand Russia and led it as it became one of the greatest European powers.
+The longest-ruling empress of Russia, Catherine II helped expand Russia and led the country as it became one of the greatest European powers.
 She was a progressive leader, establishing a national system of free schools, including the first school for girls.
 Catherine loved literature and the arts and built a collection of more than 38,000 books.

 Learn more about Catherine the Great at Kiddle.